Save up to 25%… Shop Our Birthday Sale Now!

 Where does this weird mushroom grow?

-Native to Australia and New Zealand, these weird mushrooms now grow across the globe.
-Although, they are more abundant in the South East hemisphere.
+Native to Australia and New Zealand, these cool mushrooms now grow across the globe.
+They are generally more abundant in the southeast hemisphere.

 What’s unique about this mushroom?